 In number theoretic applications the setting of $A=M=\Z$ and $K$ a local field is of particular interest.
 As the action of~$\mathrm{SL}_2(K)$ on $V(\mc{T})$ respects the parity of the vertices, the map $\Delta$ is $\mathrm{SL}_2(K)$-equivariant.
 As we will show below, it is also surjective.

 Therefore, we have a short exact sequence of $\mathrm{SL}_2(K)$-equivariant maps

-This short exact sequence is explored in forthcoming work of one of the authors (J.L.) with Gebhard Böckle and O\u{g}uz Gezm\.{i}\c{s} in the context of function field automorphic forms.
-There the sequence serves as a key tool to understand the size and structure of the cohomology group $H^1(\Gamma, \mathrm{Har}(\mc{T}, \mathbb{Z}))$ where $\Gamma$ is a function field analogue of the Ihara group $\mathrm{SL}_2\left(\Z \left[1/p\right]\right)$.
-The sequence (\ref{SES}) has been described before (see \cite[Equation (12)]{ForneaGehrmann}) as the dual of another short exact sequence and therefore with an indirect proof of surjectivity.
-A direct more elementary proof was in our interest.
-As we will explain next, we can define and show surjectivity of the Laplacian in a more general setting.
+This short exact sequence is well known (see, for example, \cite[Proof of Prop.\ 1.7]{vdPfonctionstheta}).
+In forthcoming work of one of us (J.L.) with Gebhard Böckle and O\u{g}uz Gezm\.{i}\c{s} we explore it in the context of function field automorphic forms.
+There the sequence serves as a starting point and a key tool to understand the size and structure of the cohomology group $H^1(\Gamma, \mathrm{Har}(\mc{T}, \mathbb{Z}))$ where $\Gamma$ is a function field analogue of the Ihara group $\mathrm{SL}_2\left(\Z \left[1/p\right]\right)$.

+It was in our interest to formalise a direct elementary proof of surjectivity.
+As we will explain in the next sections, we can define and show surjectivity of the Laplacian in a more general setting.
 Alongside these details we also explain the formal verification of our proof.